bjornaa/ladim2/examples/restart/README.rst

 file.
 The example ``ladim split.yaml`` should be run before ``ladim restart.yaml``.

 The script ``verify.py`` can be used to verify the results.
-There results are almost identical.
+If no output, everything is OK, the results are (almost) identical.
 The differences is correspond to representation error for 32 bits floating point.